suberjin/GLBaseCamp-Python/README.md

 # Description

-This program counts amount of holes in numbers.
+The script `hole_counter.py` counts amount of holes in numbers.
 Input data should contain the numbers only.
 Please note that incorrect input data will return the "error".
 If the first symbol is zero, it will be ommited